sufasah/parkla/Readme.md

 ## Client and Functionalities

 Clients (drivers, parking lot managers, passangers etc.) communicate with web server is built using Angular and runs as a SPA on browser.
 A client can fetch application data using REST API, realtime data by subscribing appropriate SignalR hubs until connection lost or unsubscription.
-With all these data, provides graphical user interface in web pages for car parks on TomTom Map which are shown as a pinned boxes has park name, location, total occupied, empty, reserved, occupied parking space count inside and shown in a modal dialog contains other data like min average and max pricing information opened after clicking the boxes, parking areas has same information of car parks in a parking area scope and other parking area data, parking spaces in a real parking area building structure image modelled with rectangles colored with green, red, orange, gray and transition colors close to these according to status and reservation information, dashboard has graphics and tables about analytical data.
+With all these data, provides graphical user interface in web pages for car parks on TomTom Map which are shown as a pinned boxes has park name, location, total occupied, empty, reserved, occupied parking space count inside and shown in a modal dialog contains other data like min average and max pricing per hour information opened after clicking the boxes, parking areas has same information of car parks in a parking area scope and other parking area data, parking spaces in a real parking area building structure image modelled with rectangles colored with green, red, orange, gray and transition colors close to these according to status and reservation information, dashboard has graphics and tables about analytical data.

 ### Parking Lot Simulation